Advanced Network Design

 Example: - LANs include things like home Wi-Fi networks and small commercial networks.

 The term WAN refers to a wide area network that spans a large area.
 A wide area network (WAN) is a huge computer network that connects multiple computers or communication devices across long distances.
 It is not bound to a specific geographic place, unlike a LAN.
 Businesses typically employ WANs to connect their office networks across several geographical locations.
 Each office usually has its own LAN, which is connected to the rest of the world via a WAN.

 The term WLAN refers to a wireless local area network.
 A WLAN, as the name implies, connects devices using wireless communication rather than traditional Ethernet connections to establish a LAN.
 This implies that far less cabling is needed, and your mobile devices will no longer be connected, allowing them to be really mobile.
 A WLAN can be used as a replacement to or as an expansion of a wired network.

 The term SAN refers to a storage area network.
-It’s a customised, high-speed network that provides storage access at the block level.
+It’s a customized, high-speed network that provides storage access at the block level.
 Storage area networks are commonly used to access storage devices, giving the impression that the storage is attached locally.

 The term MAN refers to a metropolitan area network that connects large cities.
 It is a big computer network used in large corporations and university campuses that typically spans a significant geographical area.

+Investigate suitable network designs to match requirements.
 Create appropriate frameworks and standards for network implementation.